alljaybly/chimera/digital-phylactery/README.md

-# Digital Phylactery
+# 🧙 CHIMERA - Digital Phylactery

+**Self-Evolving AI Knowledge Vault**

-A self-evolving knowledge management system that automatically discovers connections between your content and adapts its interface to your usage patterns.
+CHIMERA is a revolutionary knowledge management system that automatically discovers connections between your content and adapts its interface to your usage patterns.
+Built for the Kiroween Hackathon 2025.

 ## Project Structure